 1898 ~ Binns' legs were nearly severed by a railway car.
 The doctors do not amputate because they believe he will not survive.
 But survive he does!
 He takes advantage of the year he spends in traction to read every book his doctors can bring him.
 Eventually he is able to walk on crutches and returns to work, this time as a junior operator.
 The wounds finally heal two years after the accident!

-1901 ~ Offered the position of senior operator, second in charge, of the important Colchester Telegraph office, the main switching line between England, continental Europe, and the East, and the headquarters of the Eastern Command of the British Army.
+1901 ~ Offered the position of senior operator, second in charge, of the important Colchester Telegraph office, the main switching line between England, continental Europe, and Asia, and the headquarters of the Eastern Command of the British Army.
 Teaches himself how to repair broken lines, apparatus, and connections, and devises ways to get around sunspot interference.

 1905 ~ He receives his first assignment, on the Kaiser Wilhelm der Grosse of the Hamburg Amerika Line.
 He sails on German ships until 1908.